sercante-llc/campaign-influence-starter-pack/README.md

         - Enabled all additional Campaign Models

 1. Make sure the user you are deploying with has all the right permissions
-    - **Campaign Influence** - This was setup in a permission set when Customizable Campaign Influence was set up
+    - **Campaign Influence** - This might have been setup in a permission set when Customizable Campaign Influence was set up, though is often missed
     - **Change Dashboard Colors** - This permission is needed in Lightning to deploy dasbhoards
     - **Create and Customize Dashboards**
     - **Create Dashboard Folders**